abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2c-functions-as-props/exercise/readme.md

 ## Creating the Task Component

 In VS Code, in the File Explorer to the left, right-click on the /src/ folder and select New File.
-Name the file Task.js.
+Name the file Task.jsx.

-Open /src/Task.js and create a function called Task that returns a <div> inside of parentheses.
+Open /src/Task.jsx and create a function called Task that returns a <div> inside of parentheses.
 Don't forget to export the function at the bottom of the file.

 Inside the `div`, let's write some placeholder text: `This is a Task.`